margaretmf/margaretmf.github.io/vocabulary.md

 * A religious service, especially a regular one, at which people gather in order to pray together
 * An earnest hope or wish

+## Depth: ##
+* The distance from the top or surface to the bottom of something
+* The quality of being intense or extreme